Maddoc42/Android-Material-Icon-Generator/README.md

 npm start
 ```

-which will start the a local server at [http://localhost:3333](http://localhost:3333).
+which will start a local server at [http://localhost:3333](http://localhost:3333).

 ## Updating the Google Material Icons